cjreinhardt/vintage-bike-maps/pages/index.md

 ---
 layout: home
-title: Welcome
+title: Welcome!
 permalink: /
 section: home
-intro_paragraph: >
+intro_paragraph: |
-  Vintage Bike Maps, based on [Jekyll Netlify Boilerplate](https://github.com/danurbanowicz/jekyll-netlify-boilerplate).
-Will work on adding more content soon!
+  This is a collection of Vintage Bicycle Maps!
+More content coming soon...
 ---